dhaliaeid/Write-ups/TryHackME/Network Services2.md

 1. **NFS Basics, Enumeration and xploitation**: Understanding how NFS operates,  enumerating shares, and identifying misconfigurations.
 Also Gaining root access through SUID exploitation when root squashing is disabled.

-3. **SMTP Enumeration and Exploitation**: Using enumeration techniques to retrieve credentials and brute-forcing SSH access.
+3. **SMTP Basic, Enumeration and Exploitation**: Using enumeration techniques to retrieve credentials and brute-forcing SSH access.

-4. **MySQL Enumeration and Exploitation**: Extracting credentials, dumping database schemas, and cracking password hashes to access other services.
+4. **MySQL Basic  Enumeration and Exploitation**: Extracting credentials, dumping database schemas, and cracking password hashes to access other services.

 Each section will explain how these services interact and demonstrate how a small piece of information obtained from one service can lead to full system compromise when chained together.
 We’ll use tools, commands, and techniques relevant to real-world penetration testing scenarios.

 1. ## Understanding NFS